-Yes No Notes 1.4.35 Please measure the width of the pedestrian movement zone.
-1.4.36 Is the width of the free pedestrian movement zone 3.00 m. at least, so that, besides the unrestricted move of pedestrians, the pavement can be used by emergency and goods supplying vehicles?
-This question can be answered at the evaluation stage.
-1.4.37 In areas where the prevailing use, by planning, is the commercial one, a free zone of 1.2 m. width is required in order to create a stop zone in front of the shops' windows (zone of visual trade) in addition to the free pedestrian movement zone.
+Yes No Notes

+1.4.35 Please measure the width of the

+pedestrian movement zone.

+1.4.36 Is the width of the free pedestrian

+movement zone 3.00 m. at least, so that,

+besides the unrestricted move of pedestrians,

+the pavement can be used by emergency and

+goods supplying venicles?
+This question can be

+1.4.37 In areas where the prevailing use, by

+12 m width is required in order to create a stop

+zone in front of the shops' windows (zone of

+visual trade) in addition to the free pedestrian

+movement zone.
 Is there such a zone?
+This

-This question can be answered at the evaluation stage.
+question can be answered at the evaluation

+stage.

 1.4.38 Check for excessive use of street furniture.

 If yes, please take photos.

-1.4.39 Is the equipment's design of a high quality?
+1.4.39 Is the equipment's design of a high

+quality?
 Please take photos.